 San Antonio Rear-End Collisions Lawyer

 According to information provided by the National Highway Traffic Safety Administration, rear-end collisions are the most common type of car accident, accounting for 29 percent of all crashes.
 Although it is generally assumed that a rear-end collision is always the fault of the driver of the following car, Texas’ comparative fault standard may complicate matters some.
-If you have been injured in a rear-end collision in San Antonio, an experienced attorney from The Law Offices of George Salinas can help you further understand the legal options that are available to you.
+If you have been injured in a rear-end collision in San Antonio, an experienced San Antonio rear-end collisions lawyer from George Salinas Injury Lawyers can help you further understand the legal options that are available to you.

 What Types of Injuries are Caused by Rear-End Collisions?